mlab-upenn/bodiTrakMonit/README.md

 - Add header information to output file
 - .m file to read txt file into matlab
 - Modify Makefile and add configuration script
--- *Purpose is to modify pathnames (esp.
-Dropbox path) and manage dependcies according to user setup
+.. +Purpose is to modify pathnames (esp.
+Dropbox path) and manage dependencies according to user setup
 - (optional) output file as .mat file for reading into Matlab